mjstobo/industry-experience-final-year/README.md

 # Industry Experience - CakePHP Library & User Management Application - Final year project for B.ITS degree for local NFP

 Project was developed in CakePHP 3.0 for Eating Disorders Victoria collarobatively with Housam Shehata and Todd Ladner.
+This was the final year 'Industry Experience' project for the Monash B.ITS (Software Development) course.

 Application includes: